GuiHue/kondor/README.md

     * Further features: Status lights, control consolde for start/stop and feed and spindle override

 ## About the config
-* _Currently_ Manual tool change operated by a toogled push-button on Z axis)
+* _Currently_ Manual tool change operated by a toogled push-button on Z axis
+* in the process of being converted to probe_basic

 ## Useful Links